-It was during that magic time of day; just at dawn when the earth was still in shadow, but an aircraft flying a few thousand feet above the ground would be in full sunlight.
+It was during that magic time of day; just at dawn, when the earth was still in shadow but an aircraft flying a few thousand feet above the ground would be in full sunlight.
 There were three Vietnamese Skyraiders circling at an altitude above us.
 One aircraft would peel off in the classic wingover maneuver and begin his dive on the target.
-Almost as soon as the Skyraider had begun to dive, it would be out of the sunlight and in shadow and would begin firing its 20 mm cannon at the target.
+Shortly after the Skyraider had began its dive, it would be out of the sunlight and in shadow and it would begin to fire its 20 mm cannons at the target.
 Every time a cannon fired, it would leave a puff of smoke in the air.
-In the calm air each puff of smoke would be connected to the preceding puff by a thin string of smoke, giving the illusion that each gun was pulling a string of pearls.
-Although the tracers were not visible to me, the impact of the cannon shells was marked by an area of flashbulb-like flashes that danced around the forest.
+In the calm air each puff of smoke would be connected to the preceding puff by a thin string of smoke, giving the illusion that each gun was pulling a growing string of pearls thru the sky.

+Although the tracers were not visible to me, an area of flashbulb-like flashes that danced around the forest marked the impact of the cannon shells.
 The cannon would stop firing, a bomb would separate from each wing, and the pullout would begin.
 The four strings of pearls would be replaced by contrails that began as a wisp of vapor from each wingtip and spread inward as the G-loading increased, until the whole wing was covered in vapor.
 Then, as the aircraft completed its pullout, the process would reverse until the final wisps of vapor disappeared from the wingtip.
-The bombs would hit, not with the usual flash and gout of debris, but, in the absolutely calm, moisture saturated air, a flash surrounded by an opaque, milky-white ball of vapor that spread outward and began to dissipate.
+The bombs would hit.
+Not with the usual flash and gout of debris, but in the absolutely calm, moisture saturated air, a flash surrounded by an opaque, milky-white ball of vapor that spread outward and began to dissipate.
 First it would become a ring of vapor and then transform into a visual distortion of the air that traveled outward at the speed of sound until it was no longer visible.
 The whole process from the impact of the bomb to the dissipation of the visible shock wave lasted only a few seconds.
 By the time the shock wave of the bombs dissipated, another Skyraider would be rolling in for a repeat of the same beautiful show.